john-pachec0/Monitor/TERMS_OF_SERVICE.md

 ### Your Responsibility

 You are responsible for:
-- Determining whether Untwist is appropriate for your situation
+- Determining whether Monitor is appropriate for your situation
 - Seeking professional medical advice when needed
-- Not relying solely on Untwist for mental health treatment
+- Not relying solely on Monitor for mental health treatment
 - Using the App as a complement to (not replacement for) professional care

 ## No Medical Advice

-Nothing in Untwist constitutes medical, psychiatric, psychological, or therapeutic advice.
+Nothing in Monitor constitutes medical, psychiatric, psychological, or therapeutic advice.
 The App provides general information about CBT techniques but does not provide personalized medical advice.

 **Always consult a licensed mental health professional:**
 - Before starting any new mental health practice